Pupil Premium Champion

 - Teaching Assistants in class in the morning to support and target needs of children especially in English and maths.

-- Specialist English and maths teachers to provide additional support in-class as well as targeted booster classes so all children in receipt of Pupil Premium Grant achieve Age Related Expectations in both Key Stages.
+- Additional support in-class as well as targeted interventions so all children in receipt of Pupil Premium Grant achieve Age Related Expectations in both Key Stages.